 We adopt a strict reviewing mechanism to ensure quality and stability of our supply chain.
 We also aim to fully engage with our suppliers to foster long-standing and strong partnership with qualified suppliers.
 Our production facilities are located in the Pearl River Delta area, a world-leading manufacturing hub, giving us easy access to a large number of high-quality suppliers.
 Our passenger-grade AAVs are generally manufactured on specific orders and we have been able to effectively manage our inventory level.
 Historically, we have not experienced significant delays in the supply or availability of our key raw materials or components provided by our suppliers, nor have we experienced a significant price increases for raw materials or components.
-As a result of the recent COVID-19 pandemic, we have experienced delayed fulfillments from suppliers.
-We expect such delays will continue to exist in the second quarter of 2020.
+As a result of the COVID-19 pandemic, we have experienced short-term delayed fulfillments from suppliers.